 Russ Cooper is now an advisor at the Concordia University Access Centre for Students with Disabilities, as well as a freelance writer and researcher.

-Colin O’Connor is a photographer who has been on several expeditions for Outpost Travel Media, and a secondary school teacher in Toronto.
+Colin O’Connor is a photographer who’s been on several expeditions for Outpost, and works as a secondary school teacher in Toronto.